silverstripe/silverstripe-omnipay/README.md

 ---
 Name: payment
 ---
-Payment:
+SilverStripe\Omnipay\Model\Payment:
   file_logging: true #or use 'verbose' for more detailed output
 ```

 ## Renaming gateways and translation

 You can change the front-end visible name of a gateway using the translation system.
-The gateway name must match what you entered in the `allowed_gateways` YAML config.
+The gateway name must match what
+you entered in the `allowed_gateways` YAML config.

 For example, inside `mysite/lang/en.yml`: